The Adventures of Maggie and the Old Man

 Then Mark, Melissa, Brad, Phoebe, Matty, Bronnie, Silas, all the gang, added their poo too.
 It was like a poo-fest.

 ‘You little turds.’
-They all looked up and the old man was running out his back door.
+They all looked up as the Old Man ran out his back door.

-His dog was faster though, a vicious little labradoodle named Indie, who wasn’t really vicious, well she was if she got one of us in her mouth, but she didn’t know what to do with us so we could usually escape, but we wanted to make sure we didn’t have her teeth wrapped around our neck in the first place, so we quickly flew away.
+His dog was faster though, a vicious little labradoodle named Indie.
+She wasn’t really vicious, well she could be if she got one of the ducks in her mouth, but she never knew what to do with them so they could easily escape.
+Today though, the ducks wanted to escape the wrath of Nanna Duck, making sure they didn’t have Indie’s teeth wrapped around their neck in the first place, so they quickly flew away.

-With the ducks gone, and duck poo to clean off the pool deck the old man wandered down to let his chicken out.
-As he unlatched the gate on the chicken run, the girls came running out, ready to forage and enjoy the day.
+With the ducks gone, and duck poo to clean off his pool deck, the Old Man shook his head, angry at the ducks and wandered down to let his chicken out.
+He unlatched the gate on the chicken run and the girls came running out, ready to forage and enjoy the day.

-They were happy little things, except Molly who could give a bit of curry, pecking at the old man’s feet if she was in a mood, but he liked having them and enjoyed their eggs even more.
-They were good company for him and the dog.
+They were happy little things, except Molly who could give a bit of stick, pecking at the Old Man’s feet if she was in a mood, but he liked having them and enjoyed their eggs even more.
+They were good company for him and Indie.

 ‘Hold up girl.’
 He managed to say, hanging onto the door so he didn’t fall over.

-Beth ran into the back corner of the chicken coup and turned around.
+To make sure she was safe, Beth ran into the back corner of the chicken coup and turned around, watching the door.

-Beth looked around her, but everything was closed.
+Beth looked around her, panicked, desperately trying to find a way out but everything was closed.
 The side door, closed.
 The roosting box door, closed.

-Indie took another step towards her, as Beth’s eyes got wider and wider.
+Indie took another step towards Beth, her eyes getting wider and wider.

-Then, all of a sudden there was a crash and Beth felt herself falling.
-She didn’t know what was going on, but there was hay flying everywhere, and her little body was wriggling in mid-air.
-She didn’t know if Indie had her, she simply. had no idea what was going on.
+Then, all of a sudden, there was a crash and Beth felt herself falling.
+She didn’t know what was going on, but there was hay flying everywhere, and her little body wriggled in mid-air.
+She didn’t know if Indie had her, she simply had no idea what was going on.

-Suddenly Beth felt a thud, she’d landed on her back, on something hard.
+Thud!
+Beth landed on her back, hitting something hard.
 Beth rolled over and realised, she was on the ground.
 Indie was there too, all sprawled out not knowing what had happened.

 Beth looked up and saw that the floor had dropped out of the chicken coup, Indie must have been too heavy for it.

 Beth winked at Indie, because she knew she was free.
-Then, she sprinted off towards the edge of the chicken run, running out through the chicken wire and climbing the cage onto the roof.
+She sprinted off towards the edge of the chicken run, through the chicken wire and climbed onto the roof.

 ‘Ha, as if that’s going to make me fall.’
 Beth laughed.